 Ask for help.

 In addition to finding a party-planning partner, get input from your other guests on food and activities.
-Two brains are better than one, three or four are even more efficient.
+Two brains are better than one, and three or four are even more efficient.
 Don’t be too proud to ask for help, and don’t assume that your guests don’t want to help!

 Betty Crocker is A-Okay.